lukechn99/github-quickstart/class/class_5123_recommender_systems.md/evaluating_recsys.md

 A system must withstand some fake ratings or quickly changing trends.

 ### Questions
 What is overfitting and underfitting?
+Training a recommender on a dataset could cause overfitting where the recommender becomes too good at recommending what's already there.
+So you want to split your data between a training set and a testing set.
 How does overestimating and underestimating accuracy work?
 It's interesting how some ratings might be completely subjective while other objective.
 For books people are rating physical quality but are also rating a story/content.
 For food items you might be rating taste or quality of construction for a pot.
+Are the goals evaluated in online or offline evaluation?

+# MAE

+### Calculation
+We take the ```abs(predicted_rating - actual_rating)``` and then we can find the average of these differences by the user or for everyone.
+Averaging by user will equalize all users because someone who has 200 values for ```abs(predicted_rating - actual_rating)``` will impact MAE the same as someone with 5 values.

+### Training on MAE
+1). train-test split (usually 80%-20%)
+1a). this can be split by item, user, recency, limit number of ratings/user or ratings/item
+1b). you could also do an iterative train-test split, start with 20% to train and then have it predict the next ones while also adding it to the model
+1c). cross validation can be done by switching the training and test sets, you could do this up to n-fold where you train your model on everything except for one value

+# Top-K metrics

+### Issues
+if our training set had none of the items in the top-k, then we have nDCG and Precision@K of 0 because we don't know if the test items we had are the top.